 Why buy a woodland?

-Perhaps you will camp there, picnic there, entertain friends, have birthday parties, chill out on your own.
+Perhaps owning a woodland fulfils a long term dream, of being a land-owner, and of caring for nature.
+Perhaps you will camp there, picnic there, entertain friends and family, have birthday parties, chill out on your own.
+Perhaps you will plant a few trees, or maybe a lot of trees.
 You will get closer to the natural world.